oyebolakolapo/LHL_Project_One_Kolapo/starting_with_questions.md

 SQL Queries:
-SELECT all_sessions.fullvisitorid, all_sessions.type_s, all_sessions.city, all_sessions.country, products.orderedquantity
-FROM all_sessions
+SELECT v2productcategory, fullvisitorid, city, country FROM all_sessions
-FULL JOIN products
-ON all_sessions.productsku = products.productsku
-GROUP BY all_sessions.fullvisitorid, all_sessions.type_s, all_sessions.city, all_sessions.country, products.orderedquantity
-ORDER BY all_sessions.type_s
+GROUP BY v2productcategory, fullvisitorid, city, country ORDER BY v2productcategory

 Answer:

-No striking pattern identified
+Six visitors with product category "not set" were from the US and Canada with two of them also not indicating their city(ies).